 Hosting Thanksgiving dinner can feel like a big chore.
 With a bit of planning and some creativity, you can feed a crowd of a dozen or more with these tips for hosting a big Thanksgiving dinner.

-I was invited to the new At Home store in north Fort Worth and received some complimentary products to facilitate this post.
+I was invited to the new At Home store in Fort Worth and received some complimentary products to facilitate this post in 2015.

 Thanksgiving is a holiday that is all about food and family.
 It’s my favorite – and not just because it often coincides with my birthday.
 I love fall food and being a hostess.
 Don’t get me wrong.
 Planning a big get-together always stresses me out majorly, but the result is worth it.